CodeTile/dojo.FizzBuzz/README.md

 This is my attempt, when not under the pressure of a tech test to find a solution.

 ##### Environment
-This solution is written for .net 8 with Visual Studio 2022.
+This solution is written for .net 8 withun Visual Studio 2022.
 Testing is done with MS-Test and FluentAssertions.

 ## The Simple Snippet